 You can search for and purchase new music, and then stream or download tracks and album straight into your device to enjoy at your leisure.

-With a $99 annual Amazon Prime subscription, users also gain access to a massive library of music that they can stream and download at will ad-free, along with the other perks of Amazon Prime.
+With a standard annual Amazon Prime subscription, users gain access to 2 million selected tracks they can stream and download, ad-free — along with the other perks of available to Prime members.
+A full Amazon Music Unlimited subscription unlocks more than 70 million tracks.

 - Download Amazon Music for Android